esoreq/Day_one/_episodes/02-Terminal_basics.md

 - Explain the advantages of command-line interfaces over graphical interfaces.
 - Explain the read, run, and print steps of the shell.
 keypoints:
--
+- "The file system is the structure of our Information."
+- "Structure is formed by a directory tree."
+- "Directories can store other directories and files."
+- "There multiple commands that enable navigation of the filesystem"
+- "A relative path specifies a location starting from the current location."
+- "An absolute path specifies a location from the root of the file system."
+- "`..` means 'the directory above the current one'; `.` on its own means 'the current directory'."
 ---

-## Introduction to Linux Based Command Line Interactions
+# Introduction to Linux Based Command Line Interactions

 ### graphical user interface (GUI)